Oct. 13, 2016

 As a result, the county diligently pursed various grants to fund multi-agency fueling infrastructure.
 Major support came from the American Recovery and Reinvestment Act (ARRA), the Voluntary Airport Low Emissions Program (VALE), the Congestion Mitigation and Air Quality Improvement Program (CMAQ), and the New York State Research and Development Authority.
 VALE provided funding for CNG infrastructure and dedicated CNG buses.
 A $92,000 ARRA award helped the county purchase four propane vehicles and a propane dispenser.
 The multi-agency Monroe County Green Alternative Fueling Station opened on Scottsville Road in 2008.

-Also key to the project's success were several partner organizations, including the Rochester Institute of Technology, the GM Fuel Cell Research and Development Center, and the Genesee Region Clean Communities (GRCC) coalition.
+Also key to the project's success were several partner organizations, including the Rochester Institute of Technology, the General Motors (GM) Fuel Cell Research and Development Center, and the Genesee Region Clean Communities (GRCC) coalition.
 An agreement with 19 local municipalities allows partners to buy fuel at the Monroe County site, which helps create a ripple effect in alternative fuels deployment.
 The variety of fuels available multiplies fleets' options, broadening the audience of potential alternative fuel users.
 "We're not just talking the talk.
 We're doing it," Rose said.
 "And we aren't stopping."